Inter-American Tropical Tuna Commission: Tropical tunas research

 The IATTC, through the Achotines Laboratory is a major contributor of research in the early life history of tropical tunas.
 The Achotines Laboratory was established as part of the IATTC's Tuna-Billfish Program.
 It is one of the few research facilities in the world designed specifically for studies of the early life history of tropical tunas.
 As tunas are pelagic (open-ocean) fish they are difficult to study in their natural habitat.
-Little is known from studies of live tunas of their reproductive activities or early life history (egg, larval, and early-juvenile stages), and for that reason the IATTC established a research laboratory to focus on these aspects of tuna biology.
-The Achotines Laboratory provides a unique setting for studying the reproductive behavior and early life stages of tropical tunas.
-While tunas are the main focus at the Laboratory, there are ample facilities to support research in other areas of marine and terrestrial science.
+Little is known from studies of live tuna regarding their reproductive activities or early life history (including egg, larval, and early juvenile stages).
+For this reason, the IATTC established a research laboratory dedicated to these aspects of tuna biology.
+The Achotines Laboratory offers a unique setting for studying the reproductive behavior and early life stages of tropical tuna.
+While tuna are the primary focus at the laboratory, there are ample facilities available to support research in other areas of marine and terrestrial science.